Vietnam.vn - Nền tảng quảng bá Việt Nam

 OpenAI.
 Photo: Reuters

-The OpenAI board of directors believes that Mr. Altman’s behavior and lack of transparency in his interactions undermined the board’s ability to oversee the company in the manner it is mandated to do.
-In a formal statement, OpenAI said that Mr. Altman was inconsistent and lacked candor in his communications with the board.
+The OpenAI board of directors believes that Mr. Altman’s behavior and lack of transparency in his interactions undermined the board’s ability to oversee the company in the manner it was mandated to do.
+In a statement, OpenAI said Mr. Altman was inconsistent and lacked candor in his communications with the board.

 Source